alexvaua/rolling/README.md

-The instruction of preparation and deployment(rolling) test environment with the simplest web service.
+The preparation and deployment(rolling) of test environment with the simplest web service.

-On the host node we need Vagrant for provisioning configs and VirtualBox as a HV.
+On the hosts node we need to install Vagrant and VirtualBox as a HV.

 We are going to provision instances according the list: